Ons Jabeur: National representation

-Fed Cup
+Fed Cup / BJK Cup

 Jabeur represented Tunisia at the Junior Fed Cup in 2009 alongside Nour Abbès and Sonia Daggou.
 The team finished third place in their round robin group that also included Mexico, China, and Germany.
 Although Jabeur lost all three of her singles rubbers, Tunisia won their tie against Mexico after Abbès won her singles match and Jabeur teamed up with Abbès to win the decisive doubles rubber.
 Tunisia finished in 11th place out of 16 teams overall, losing their first 9th-to-12th place tie to Indonesia, but winning their second 9th-to-12th place tie against Australia.
 Jabeur and Abbès won both singles rubbers in that last tie.

 Jabeur made her senior Fed Cup debut for Tunisia in 2011, representing the team from 2011 to 2013, and again from 2016 through 2019.
 She has played in 29 ties, compiling an overall record of 32–11 split between 24–5 in singles and 8–6 in doubles.
 Her 24 singles wins are tied with Selima Sfar for the most in Tunisia Fed Cup history.
 When Jabeur debuted for Tunisia, they were in Europe/Africa Zone Group III.
 They were promoted to Zone Group II for 2013 after winning all five of their round robin ties and a play-off tie against Ireland in 2012.
 They were again promoted to Zone Group I for 2014 the following year, winning a play-off tie over Lithuania.
 However, Tunisia ultimately did not participate in the Fed Cup in 2014 or 2015, which was concurrent with Tunisia's one-year ban from Davis Cup that resulted from their federation requiring Malek Jaziri to default a match to an Israeli player.

 When Tunisia returned to Fed Cup in 2016, they were again placed in Zone Group III.
 They did not manage to win their round robin groups in 2016 or 2017, losing ties to Greece and Luxembourg in 2016 and then Finland and Malta in 2017.
 Tunisia again won their round robin group again in 2018, after which they defeated Lithuania to win promotion to Zone Group II in 2019.
 They did not win their round robin group in 2019, keeping them in Zone Group II for 2020.
 Jabeur won all of her singles rubbers when the team was promoted in 2012, 2013, and 2018.